psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 As he stood full of wonder, looking into the cherry tree, he heard a bird flutter, and he saw that in the tree sat a falcon — a finer bird he never had seen.
 And the bird was plucking at the cherries.

-Then Sir Cleges took his glove, and softly ap- proached, and drew his glove over the head of the bird, or ever it was aware, and so caught it.
+Then Sir Cleges took his glove, and softly approached, and drew his glove over the head of the bird, or ever it was aware, and so caught it.

 Now when he had done this, then he brake a branch of the cherry tree on which were green leaves and a bunch of seven ripe cherries all together, and he seated the falcon on the branch and conveyed it within.